 - Shortest paths: when unconnected logical qubits have to interact, they are moved on the chip on the shortest path connecting them.
-When multiple shortest paths are present, the one that also matches the largest number of the following two-qubit gates is chosen. - SABRE [111]: this heuristic routing technique uses a customizable cost function to add SWAP gates that reduce the distance between unconnected qubits involved in two-qubit gates.
+When multiple shortest paths are present, the one that also matches the largest number of the following two-qubit gates is chosen. - SABRE [122]: this heuristic routing technique uses a customizable cost function to add SWAP gates that reduce the distance between unconnected qubits involved in two-qubit gates.

-Qibolab unroller applies recursively a set of hard-coded gates decompositions in order to translate any gate into single and two-qubit native gates.
+Qibolab unroller applies recursively a set of hardcoded gates decompositions in order to translate any gate into single and two-qubit native gates.
 Single qubit gates are translated into U3, RX, RZ, X and Z gates.
 It is possible to fuse multiple single qubit gates acting on the same qubit into a single U3 gate.
-For the two-qubit native gates it is possible to use CZ and/or iSWAP.
-When both CZ and iSWAP gates are available the chosen decomposition is the one that minimizes the use of two-qubit gates.